yuriya-dev/Blender-Scripting/rotationMesh/README.md

 # Add frame/5 (or -frame/5) expression to Rotation Z

-Open Blender scripting and then paste the code
+- Open Blender scripting and then paste the code
+- click alt + P to run the script